 The idea of a spherical Earth had already been known to Pythagoras around 500 BC and was validated by Aristotle a few centuries later.

-Eratosthenes took this concept a bit further in his mind, however, thinking if the Ancient Greeks before him had been correct, and the Earth was a sphere, he could therefore use his observations to calculate the circumference of our planet.
+Eratosthenes took this concept a bit further, however, thinking that if the Ancient Greeks before him had been correct and the Earth was a sphere, he could therefore use his observations to calculate the circumference of our planet.

-After hiring a man to pace the distance between Syene and Alexandria, he found out that the two cities were 5,000 stadia apart, which is about 800 km (497.09 miles).
+After hiring a man to pace the distance between Syene and Alexandria, he found out that the two cities were five thousand stadia apart, which is about eight hundred kilometers (497.09 miles).

-And just like that, an ancient Greek calculated precisely the circumference of our entire planet with the most basic tools — and his formidable logic — over 2,000 years ago.
+And just like that, an ancient Greek calculated precisely the circumference of our entire planet with the most basic tools and his formidable logic over two thousand years ago.

-Sagan stated “Eratosthenes’ only tools were sticks, eyes, feet and brains – plus a zest for experiment.
-With those tools, he correctly deduced the circumference of the Earth — to high precision — with an error of only a few percent.
-That’s pretty good figuring for 2200 years ago.”
+Sagan stated that “Eratosthenes’ only tools were sticks, eyes, feet and brains—plus a zest for experiment.
+With those tools, he correctly deduced the circumference of the Earth—to high precision—with an error of only a few percent.
+That’s pretty good figuring for 2,200 years ago.”